jimboquijano/fltrx/docs/guide/getting-started.md

 # Getting Started

-Fltrx is an **Attribute-driven** JavaScript library to enhance your list and tables, with filtering, highlighting, sorting, grouping, pagination and async data binding.
+Fltrx is an **attribute-driven** JavaScript library to enhance your list and tables, with filtering, highlighting, sorting, grouping, pagination and async data binding.

 ## Installation